 The process of the tooth appearing in the mouth.

-The action of cutting someting off.
+The action of cutting something off.

-A temporary denture to replace missing teeth during the waiting period for long term treatment.
+A temporary denture to replace missing teeth during the waiting period for long-term treatment.

-FLUORIDE TREATMENTTeeth treat with fluoride agents like gel or rinse.
+Teeth treatment with fluoride agents like gel or rinse.
 It helps to prevent tooth decay.

 A metal skeleton of a removable partial denture to support the false teeth and the plastic attachments.